TracyChacon/getting-started-with-rails-guide/README.md

 6.  **Access the Application:**
     Open your web browser and navigate to `http://localhost:3000`.

+## Challeges/Learning

+My first challenge embarking on this Rails tutorial was the Ruby language itself.
+While I have prior experience with C, C++, Python, and JavaScript, understanding Ruby's syntax and idiomatic expressions presented a new hurdle, especially when coupled with the intricacies of Rails.

+To address this, I undertook several preparatory steps.
+I extensively consulted the [official Ruby Documentation](https://www.ruby-lang.org/en/documentation/) to grasp core concepts and worked through the ["Ruby in Twenty Minutes"](https://www.ruby-lang.org/en/documentation/quickstart/) guide to gain a foundational understanding.
+Additionally, I joined [Exercism](https://exercism.org/tracks/ruby) and began practicing Ruby exercises.
+This platform appealed to me as a fun and effective way to reinforce my learning; I had already explored it prior to a community recommendation.
+While "The Odin Project" was also suggested, I ultimately chose Exercism due to my prior familiarity and its interactive learning approach.

 ## Credits and Acknowledgements

 This project is based on and follows the official [Ruby on Rails Guides: Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) tutorial.